parevalo/gee-ccdc-tools/docs/lctutorial/training.rst

 is called 'getTrainingCoefsAtDate'.
 First, however, we need to construct the CCDC coefficient image to sample from.

+Note: The change detection results from the previous section must be specified as the 'changeResults' parameter!

 .. code:: javascript

     // Define bands to use in classification